json-bateman/watchma/action-plan.md

     - [ ] make skeleton loader for movies??

 - Stretch goals
+    - [ ] Stretch goal tournament, for now maybe just display winner(s)?
-    - [ ] create DB to store results of finished games
+    - [ ] create DB to store results of finished games (Have DB need to make table and save it)
-    - [ ] let individual users log in and generate JWT token
+    - [X] let individual users log in
     - [ ] save users selections over time in the DB
-    - [ ] cache movies somehow

 - Stretchier goals
     - [ ] Add an input field for the host of each room to choose an actor